Skip to content

 Returns

-• boolean: true if the text was parsed as a valid command, false otherwise.
+• boolean: true if the text was treated as a command (even if unknown), false otherwise.

 Example Usage